 Physical Therapy Services Neurologic Residency

-As employees of Mass General, residents work 35 paid hours per week and receive a full benefit package, prorated at 35 hours.
-The residency provides 150 hours of one-on-one clinical mentoring with faculty who are expert clinicians and highly experienced clinical teachers.
 The didactic portion of the program is provided by the Neurologic Physical Therapy Professional Education Consortium.
-The Neuroconsortium provides 26 evening webinars and two, four day on-site experiences held in California during August and November of the residency year.
-This curriculum provides the opportunity for residents to learn from nationally recognized experts and leaders in neurologic PT as well as interact with other therapists in residency programs across the country.
+The NeuroConsortium provides 26 evening webinars, a library of pre-recorded webinars, a journal club, and a series of online labs which take place on 5 Saturdays during the fall of the residency year.
+This curriculum provides the opportunity for residents to learn from nationally recognized experts and leaders in neurologic PT, as well as interact with other residents from across the country.

-We believe that graduates of this residency will be well prepared to meet the neurologic patient’s complex needs with a holistic, patient centered care approach as well the skills needed to be educators and leaders in physical therapy.
-To date, 100% of our graduates have passed the ABPTS Exam and have become Board Certified Neurologic Clinical Specialists.
+We believe that graduates of this residency will be well prepared to meet the neurologic patient’s complex needs with a holistic, patient-centered approach as well the skills needed to be educators and leaders in physical therapy.
+We are proud that 100% of our residents have successfully completed the program.
+After graduation, 100% of our graduates have gone on to pass the ABPTS Exam to become Board Certified Neurologic Clinical Specialists.

 Program Mission/Goals